10 Best Skills To Include on a Resume

 Here’s an example of how to list skills on a functional resume:

 Created customer service email scripts used across the company to interact with customers.
-Single-handedly created customer service representative training manual, reducing on-boarding process from 8 to 6 weeks.
+Single-handedly created a customer service representative training manual, reducing the onboarding process from 8 to 6 weeks.
 Reduced average customer representative call time by 90 seconds with intuitive online training.

 Answered an average of 50+ calls per day from unsatisfied customers related to delays in shipment, order mistakes, and lost orders.
 Achieved 97% average customer satisfaction rating, surpassing team goal by 12%.

 Consistently exceeded application targets by 10%+ with innovative up-selling techniques.
 Pioneered development of an improved system for following up with unsatisfied customers, reducing customer churn by 6%.

 2. List your skills in a separate skills section.